 |

-At the end of WWII, the Enigma with serial number A17245 S was confiscated
+At the end of WWII, an Enigma with serial number A17245 S was confiscated

 by a TICOM team and transferred to the NSA.
-It has the same wiring of the
+It's UKW has the same

-UKW as the A17401 S mentioned above.
-As the wheel wiring of the
+wiring as that of the A17401 S mentioned above.
+This suggests that the

 |